Version 15.0.0

 Choosing between Got and Ky?
 Here's a data-driven comparison based on real npm data — downloads, bundle size, health scores, and more — to help you decide which package fits your project best.

-Choose Got if you value massive community and ecosystem, strong security track record.
-Choose Ky if you value large community support, minimal bundle footprint, strong security track record.
+Choose Got if you value massive community and ecosystem, actively maintained, strong security track record.
+Choose Ky if you value large community support, minimal bundle footprint, actively maintained, strong security track record.